4hmet4car/InteractiveGraphics/README.md

 # Interactive Graphics, Sapienza University of Rome, 2024/2025

-This repository contains my solutions to all assignments for the **Interactive Graphics** course held in Sapienza University of Rome.
+This repository contains the solutions to all assignments for the **Interactive Graphics** course held in Sapienza University of Rome during the 2024/2025 academic year.
 Each homework explores a different WebGL and JavaScript graphics concept, building from basic matrix transforms to a full mass–spring simulation.

 ---